 Whichever plan you choose, you’ll still receive standard features like SSH, raw log files, an online file manager, unlimited subdomains, custom error images, unlimited email forwarders, unlimited FTP accounts, a one-click app installer and more.

 Just like Fasthosts, DreamHost is another provider that has been around for a long time.
-It’s not only a highly trusted and respected web hosting company, but it’s super-cheap and offers web hosting plans for pretty much everyone.
+It’s not only a highly trusted and respected web hosting company, but it’s cheap and offers web hosting plans for pretty much everyone.

-DreamHost’s cheapest shared web hosting plan starts at a bargain price of $2.59 per month.
+DreamHost’s cheapest shared web hosting plan starts at a reasonable price of $2.59 per month.
 It offers one website, a free web domain, unlimited traffic, SSD storage, a free SSL certificate and a WordPress installer, a WordPress website builder and free WordPress migrations.
 Unfortunately, if you want a custom email address, you'll need to pay an additional fee to add this to the Starter Plan.

-Either way, DreamHost provides all its shared hosting customers with unlimited bandwidth, unlimited storage, an easy-to-use control panel, a one-click website installer, free privacy protection, free SSL security, automated backups and more.
+A good choice for small businesses looking to host a WordPress website, DreamHost provides all its shared hosting customers with unlimited bandwidth, unlimited storage, an easy-to-use control panel, a one-click website installer, free privacy protection, free SSL security, automated backups and more.

 DreamHost also prides itself on providing excellent customer support.
 You’ll find a comprehensive knowledgebase full of helpful guides and FAQs, along with 24/7 live chat and customer support email.

 Given that there are more than 455 million WordPress websites on the internet, you may be thinking of creating one of your own.
-If that’s the case, you’ll definitely want to sign up for a WordPress-savvy web hosting service like WP-Engine.
+If that’s the case, you’ll definitely want to sign up for a WordPress-savvy web hosting service like WP Engine.

-If you want more than one website, higher storage and better performance, there are other plans available.
+Great for big businesses, if you want more than one website, higher storage and better performance, there are other plans available.
 However, every plan comes with over 35 StudioPress themes, transferable websites, an SSH gateway, automated SSL certificate, 24/7 live chat and lots more.

 WP-Engine is certainly a trustworthy service, with customers including Dropbox, Network Rail, Cancer Research UK, Ryanair and The Telegraph.
 But this is definitely a service targeted at business and technical-minded users, which means some people might find it a little confusing.
 For individual users, there are definitely easier and cheaper web hosting providers out there.